-As described in Note 2 to the consolidated financial statements, due to the impact of COVID-19, travel restrictions and limited access to ports around the world, in March 2020, management implemented a voluntary suspension of all cruise voyages across its three brands.
-Significant events affecting travel, including COVID-19, typically have an impact on demand for cruise vacations, with the full extent of the impact determined by the length of time the event influences travel decisions.
-Management believes the ongoing effects of COVID-19 on the Company's operations and global bookings have had, and will continue to have, a significant impact on the Company's financial results and liquidity, and such negative impact may continue well beyond the containment of the pandemic.
-In the third quarter of 2021, the Company began a phased relaunch of certain cruise voyages with the Company's ships initially operating at reduced occupancy levels.
-Beginning in December 2021, the spread of the Omicron variant of COVID-19, with its increased transmissibility, caused several operational challenges and disruptions, including new travel restrictions and increased protocols in ports of call limiting port availability, which led to the cancellation of certain voyages in the fourth quarter of 2021 and first quarter of 2022, and the postponement of the restart of cruises for certain vessels.
-The timing for returning ships to service, the level of occupancy on the Company's ships and the percentage of the Company's fleet in service will depend on a number of factors including, but not limited to, the duration and extent of the COVID-19 pandemic, further resurgences and new more contagious and/or vaccine-resistant variants of COVID-19, the availability, distribution, rate of public acceptance and efficacy of vaccines and therapeutics for COVID-19, the Company's ability to comply with governmental regulations and implement new health and safety protocols, port availability, travel restrictions, bans and advisories and the Company's ability to re-staff certain ships.
-Management has taken actions to improve the Company's liquidity, including completing various capital market transactions and making capital expenditure and operating expense reductions, and management expects to continue to pursue other opportunities to improve the Company's liquidity and to refinance the Company's debt to reduce interest expense and extend maturities.
+As described in Note 2 to the consolidated financial statements, significant events affecting travel typically have an impact on demand for cruise vacations, with the full extent of the impact determined by the length of time the event influences travel decisions.
+Management believes the ongoing effects of the COVID-19 pandemic and other global events on the Company's operations and global bookings have had, and will continue to have, a significant impact on the Company's financial results and liquidity.
+Management has taken actions to improve the Company's liquidity, including completing various capital market transactions and making capital expenditure and operating expense reductions, and management expects to continue to pursue other opportunities to improve the Company's liquidity.
 The estimation of management's future cash flow projections includes numerous assumptions that are subject to various risks and uncertainties.
-Management's principal assumptions for future cash flow projections include: (i) the expected gradual phased return to service at reduced occupancy levels, increasing over time until the Company reaches historical occupancy levels; (ii) the expected increase in revenue per passenger cruise day through a combination of both passenger ticket and onboard revenue; (iii) the forecasted cash collections in accordance with the terms of the Company's credit card processing agreements; and (iv) the expected incremental expenses for resumption of cruise voyages, including the maintenance of and compliance with additional health and safety protocols.
-Based on these actions and assumptions regarding the impact of COVID-19, and considering the Company's available liquidity of \$2.7 billion, including cash and cash equivalents, short-term investments and the Company's \$1 billion undrawn commitment as of December 31, 2021, management has concluded that the Company has sufficient liquidity to satisfy its obligations for at least the next twelve months from the issuance of the financial statements.
+Management's principal assumptions for future cash flow projections include: (i) the expected gradual return to historical occupancy levels; (ii) the expected increase in revenue per passenger cruise day through a combination of both passenger ticket and onboard revenue; (iii) the forecasted cash collections in accordance with the terms of the Company's credit card processing agreements; and (iv) the expected sustained higher fuel prices and the impact of inflation.
+Based on these actions and assumptions, and considering the Company's cash and cash equivalents of \$0.9 billion and the impact of the Company's \$1 billion undrawn commitment and related fees as of December 31, 2022 and the impact of the Company's various capital market and financing transactions, management has concluded that the Company has sufficient liquidity to satisfy its obligations for at least the next twelve months from the issuance of the financial statements.

-The principal considerations for our determination that performing procedures relating to the impact of COVID-19 on the Company's liquidity is a critical audit matter are the significant judgment by management when developing the estimate of future liquidity requirements; this in turn led to a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's estimate of future liquidity requirements and assumptions related to (i) the expected gradual phased return to service at reduced occupancy levels; (ii) the expected increase in revenue per passenger cruise day through a combination of both passenger ticket and onboard revenue; (iii) the forecasted cash collections in accordance with the terms of the Company's credit card processing agreements; and (iv) the expected incremental expenses for resumption of cruise voyages, including the maintenance of and compliance with additional health and safety protocols.
+The principal considerations for our determination that performing procedures relating to the Company's liquidity is a critical audit matter are the significant judgment by management when developing the estimate of future liquidity requirements; this in turn led to a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's estimate of future liquidity requirements and assumptions related to (i) the expected gradual return to historical occupancy levels; (ii) the expected increase in revenue per passenger cruise day through a combination of both passenger ticket and onboard revenue; (iii) the forecasted cash collections in accordance with the terms of the Company's credit card processing agreements; and (iv) the expected sustained higher fuel prices and the impact of inflation.